Paul-HenryP/youtube_downloader/README.md

 `python manage.py migrate`

-Install ffmpeg with choco for video processing:
+Install ffmpeg with choco for video processing (Might need to run as admin):

 `choco install ffmpeg`